Tolojanahary21/Tolojanahary21/README.md

 🎓 M1 Computer Science student at ENI Fianarantsoa
 💻 Full Stack Web & Mobile Developer
 🤖 AI & Machine Learning Enthusiast
 I build modern web and mobile applications and explore AI/ML through practical projects, with a focus on clean, scalable and useful solutions.

-## 🔭 Currently

-- 🎓 Pursuing a Master's degree in Computer Science
-- 🚀 Building full-stack web and mobile applications
-- 🤖 Developing AI/ML projects with Python
-- 📚 Improving my skills in software architecture and MLOps
----
 ## 💡 What I Do

 - 🌐 Full Stack Web Development